Tarragona & Sitges

 - the remains of the robust Roman wall,

-- the Amphitheater where gladiator fights were disputed, together with shows with wild animals.
+- the Amphitheater where gladiator fights took place, together with shows with wild animals.

-- the Roman Circus where chariot races took place, like on the film Ben-Hur, the Circus could accommodate up to 25,000 spectators, almost the total population of Tarraco.
+- the Roman Circus where chariot races took place, like those in the movie Ben-Hur; the Circus could accommodate up to 25,000 spectators, almost the total population of Tarraco.

-After visiting Tarragona, we will go to Sitges, a beautiful coastal town, known for its light that inspired many painters such as Santiago Rusiñol and Ramón Casas.
-Ideal for walking through its pedestrian streets full of history, shops, restaurants, church, and beaches.
-Numerous restaurants where you can taste typical Catalan specialties.
+After visiting Tarragona, we will go to Sitges, a beautiful coastal town known for its light that inspired many painters such as Santiago Rusiñol and Ramón Casas.
+The town is ideal for walking thanks to its pedestrian streets full of history, shops, restaurants, churches and beaches.
+There is also a myriad of restaurants where you can try typical Catalan specialties.

-We recommended leaving Barcelona no later than 9:00 to arrive at an appropriate hour and find all the monuments open.
+We recommend leaving Barcelona no later than 9:00 am to make sure you arrive early enough to see everything and find all the important sights open.